MichelDeudon/r2br/README.md

 * Improve code readability and reusability.
 Add documentation and tests.

-* Edit the current seasonality table with what's truely local-seasonal in Paris (produced within 250km).
+* Edit seasons/paris-fruits.txt and seasons/paris-vegs.txt with what's truely local-seasonal in Paris (produced within 250km).

 * Add more locations and seasonality tables.
 Why not start with your city? :)